Tax Code Chapter 313 — Value Limitation and Tax Credits

 Texas Economic Development Act

-An appraised value limitation is an agreement in which a taxpayer agrees to build or install property and create jobs in exchange for
+An appraised value limitation is an agreement in which a taxpayer agrees to build or install property and create jobs in exchange for:

+Tax credits applicable only to applications determined to be complete prior to 01/01/2014.
 To qualify for a tax credit, a separate application must be submitted to the school district after property taxes for the last complete year of the qualifying time period are paid.
 The credit is for the M&O taxes paid in excess of the limitation amount in each complete year of the qualifying time period.

 The school district’s tax collector must credit the overage in equal parts over the last seven years of the agreement, but the credit in each year may not exceed 50 percent of the total taxes paid on the qualified property during that year.
 Any eligible amount not credited during the seven-year period are to be credited over the following three years, but the amount credited in each year may not exceed the total taxes paid on the qualified property in that year.